Welcome! This hub is dedicated to my observances related to video games.

 My Personal Recommendation

 A simple 10, all things considered, is something that I feel that my time was well spent on.
 I know that people have wildly varying tastes.
-If I give something a 10, it comes with my personal recommendation.
+These titles are compelling enough that I will buy them for friends if they have the interest and I have the currency.

 Saints Row series namely The Third, IV, and Gat Out of Hell.